 Aside from notable alumni, and a few legends, not much is known about the elusive society.

-Started in 1832, 131 years after the University opened its doors, the society was founded after some of the existing societies fell into conflict over an awards ceremony.
-To stop the conflict and reach a conclusion, members from the Linonia, the Brothers in Unity and the Calliopean societies diverged from their respective groups and formed the Skull and Bones society.
+Founded in 1832, 131 years after Yale University opened its doors, the society was founded after some of the existing societies fell into conflict over an awards ceremony.
+To stop the conflict and reach a conclusion, members from the Linonia, the Brothers in Unity, and the Calliopean societies diverged from their respective groups and formed the Skull and Bones society.